lquirosd/P2PaLA/docs/help.md

                         Merge regions on PAGE file into a single one.
 Format --merge_regions r1:r2,r3 r4:r5, then r2 and r3 will be merged into r1 and r5 into r4 (default: {})
+  --nontext_regions NONTEXT_REGIONS [NONTEXT_REGIONS ...]
+                        List of regions where no text lines are expected.
+                        Format: --nontext_regions r1 r2 r3 ... (default: None)
+  --region_type REGION_TYPE [REGION_TYPE ...]
+                        Type of region on PAGE file.
+Format --region_type t1:r1,r3 t2:r5, then type t1 will assigned to regions r1 and r3 and type t2 to r5 and so on... (default:
+                        None)
   --approx_alg {optimal,trace}
                         Algorith to approximate baseline to N segments.
                         optimal: [Perez & Vidal, 1994] algorithm. trace: Use